xylusthemes/wp-bulk-delete/README.txt

 * Only private posts
 * Restrict to first N posts
 * Delete permanently or just move to trash
-* Schedule deletion of posts automatically  (not yet working on it)
+* Schedule deletion of posts automatically
 * Post by Category
 * Post by Author
 * Post by status published,pending etc